- It’s a good idea to read the prospectus for any fund you plan to buy

 - A prospectus will also tell you about fund risks

-You wouldn’t buy a car before taking it for test drive first.
+You wouldn’t buy a car before taking it for a test drive first.
 The same goes for your investments.
 Why would you buy shares of a fund if you’re not sure what’s inside it?

 One of the best ways to learn about a fund is by reading its prospectus.
 All stocks, bonds, mutual funds, and ETFs are required by law to file a prospectus with the Securities and Exchange Commission (SEC).